undaumbra/chesspose/README.md

-# Chesspose

 ## Description:

-Chesspose is an experiment to play with transposition ciphers utilizing the movement of chess pieces.
+[Chesspose](https://undaumbra.github.io/chesspose/web/) is an experiment to play with transposition ciphers utilizing the movement of chess pieces.

 Encryption works by assigning each letter of plaintext to a square on the board.
 After loading a game using a PGN, each move will swap two squares (where the piece came from and where it moved to).